 The best brand ambassador programs offer a variety of rewards.
 These can include:

 We’ve found that cash and freebies tend to be the most popular among brand ambassadors, but each of these rewards has its place.
 Using rewards is a great way to gamify the brand ambassador experience.
 As your community completes tasks, they unlock their rewards and build a stronger relationship with your brand.

 Did you know that brand ambassadors can also act as affiliates?
+Knock out two birds with one stone by combining your ambassador marketing program with your affiliate marketing program.
 Many brands offer their brand ambassadors unique discount codes that they can share with their followers, as well as a special tracking link so that any sales they refer earn them commission.

 If you’re offering discount codes to your brand ambassadors, it's important to have a solid tracking system in place so that there aren’t any mixups regarding your ambassadors’ commission.
 Promising a payout and not delivering is one of the fastest ways to lose loyalty from your community.

 It’s also important to note that brand ambassadors should be awarded the highest discount available for your webshop.
 Why?
 Because there’s no incentive for someone to buy through your brand ambassador’s discount code if they can find an even better one on your webshop.
 This will quickly make your ambassadors’ discount codes irrelevant and frustrate them as they are unable to earn commission.